snowman-repos/book/website_owners/README.md

 ### Your team

 As stated in the first chapter, a website or web app is ultimately a way of delivering content to people via the web.
-You therefore need to prioritise content above all else and establish a set of guidelines for content production and maintenance - what will be the tone/style of the language used, when and how content will be added and removed, who is responsibile for content, etc. Having guidliness will ensure that new people joining your organisation will be able to seamlessly maintain the project.
+You therefore need to prioritise content above all else and establish a set of guidelines for content production and maintenance - what will be the tone/style of the language used, when and how content will be added and removed, who is responsibile for content, etc. Having guidelines will ensure that new people joining your organisation will be able to seamlessly maintain the project.

 Content maintainers need to be specialists, and that's why there is a whole chapter in this book about content management.
 Content for the web is different to that on other media because the way people engage with the web is different - skim-reading, tapping, clicking, swiping, pinching, uploading, downloading etc. For instance the text you write in a physical brochure would look ridiculous on a website and would be unlikely to perform its function as well.

 You may have heard of a tool called a “Content Management System”, or CMS for short.
 Examples include Wordpress, Drupal, Joomla, ExpressionEngine, Sitecore, Umbraco, Ghost, Perch etc. CMS's allow anyone with access to log in and change your website's content.
 Unfortunately a tool such as this isn't going to solve your content problems.
 A CMS will have more features than you need, as it's not focused specifically for your content, and be difficult to use.
 You still need a dedicated team of specialists who are not only trained in writing web copy and copy specifically for your organisation, but who are also trained in using any tools (such as a CMS) and procedures that you have established.
 These people will be able to maintain the quality, consistency, and relevancy of the content and will likely not forget how to use those tools and procedures because they use them on a regular basis.
 They will be able to more easily remember too what content is currently live and what needs to be changed or removed.
 In the long term, having dedicated content people will optimise your return on investment because your users will always be more engaged and you will spend less on things like repeated CMS training or content consultants to periodically come in and resolve issues for you.

 Depending on the size of your project, you may need lots of people to maintain content or you may need just one.
 What's important though is that there's one person ultimately responsible for maintaining control of content or overseeing the content team.
-Policies should be put in place that dictate who has access to the CMS, what the tone and style of copy should be, what kind of media can be uploaded, etc. These policies would make up a **content style guide**.
+Policies should be put in place that dictate who has access to the CMS, what the tone and style of copy should be, what kind of media can be uploaded, etc. These policies would make up a **content style guide** (_see Appendix B - Content Styleguide_).

 ### Customer Service